tattle-made/Uli/browser-extension/plugin/README.md

 All the code is organized into the `/src` folder.
 The extension uses content-script and popup page, both of which are bundled by parcel and placed in the `/dist` folder.

-In three different tabs, run the following commands - `npm run start:options` and `npm run start:contentScript` and `npm run moveBuildArtefactsToDistDir` one after the other.
+In three different tabs, run the following commands

+-   `npm run start:options`
+-   `npm run start:contentScript`
+-   `npm run moveBuildArtefactsToDistDir` (chrome) or `npm run moveBuildArtefactsToFirefoxDistDir` (firefox)

 These commands should place a few files in the `/dist` folder.
 The files of interest are - `options.html`, `options.js` and `content-script.js`

 At this point, try to load the plugin by following an online guide like [this](https://webkul.com/blog/how-to-install-the-unpacked-extension-in-chrome/)